umaptechnologies/must/README.md

 # Must

-Must is a combination dependency-injection, type-checking, and unit-testing library for python.
+Must is a combination dependency-injection, type-checking, and testing-assistance library for python.
 The best way to understand Must is to see it in action.

 ## The Fickle Warlord